ccaglak/phptools.nvim/readme.md

     },
     config = function()
       require('phptools').setup({
+         ui = {
+          enable = true, -- default:true
+          fzf = true -- default:false
-        ui = true, -- Set to true if not using a UI enhancement plugin create = false -- default:false run PhpTools Create when creating a new php file drupal_autoloader = {
+        }, -- Set to true if not using a UI enhancement plugin create = false -- default:false run PhpTools Create when creating a new php file drupal_autoloader = {
           scan_paths = { "/web/modules/contrib/" }, -- Paths to scan for modules